denten-books/plain-text/3-format.md

 - the Application Layer, concerned with the semantics of "all services directly comprehensible to the user,"
-- the Presentation Layer, which defines the syntax for the "representation of the data to be transferred," and
+- the Presentation Layer, which defines the syntax for the "representation and manipulation" of data to be transferred, and
-- the Physical Layer, which provides "mechanical, electrical, functional, and procedural characteristics" of communication.[^ln3-layers]
+- the Physical Layer, which provides "mechanical, electrical, functional, and procedural" characteristics of communication.[^ln3-layers]

 Apart from technical intricacy, consider the complexity of the onion-like composite.
 Whatever one designates as "content" is enveloped within a